-Students at Wittenborg University of Applied Sciences conduct scientific research that spans across many areas – including topics which address present-day challenges.
+Students at WUAS conduct scientific research that spans across many areas – including topics which address present-day challenges.

 Which is exactly what Nigerian student Stanley Okoli had in mind when he investigated what impact the increased use of robotics has on organisational growth and human resources in manufacturing - specifically the automobile industry.

 To make a qualitative analysis he did extensive interviews with managers and workers at Innoson Vehicle Manufacturing, a young Nigerian automobile company and Africa’s first indigenous car manufacturer.